apache/spark/docs/howto/operator/gcp/pubsub.rst

     :end-before: [END howto_operator_gcp_pubsub_create_topic]

-.. _howto/operator:PubSubSubscriptionCreateOperator:
+.. _howto/operator:PubSubCreateSubscriptionOperator:

 Creating a PubSub subscription
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 A ``Subscription`` is a named resource representing the stream of messages from a single, specific topic, to be delivered to the subscribing application.
-The :class:`~airflow.providers.google.cloud.operators.pubsub.PubSubSubscriptionCreateOperator` operator creates the subscription.
+The :class:`~airflow.providers.google.cloud.operators.pubsub.PubSubCreateSubscriptionOperator` operator creates the subscription.

 .. exampleinclude:: ../../../../airflow/providers/google/cloud/example_dags/example_pubsub.py
     :language: python